HeadSpin partners with Google Cloud at the edge - VanillaPlus - The global voice of Telecoms IT

 HeadSpin and Google Cloud have teamed up to support and enable use cases across multiple verticals delivering 5G edge solutions.

-Digital user experiences are a priority for every stakeholder in the 5G ecosystem.
-HeadSpin plays a critical role ensuring product teams are empowered to address the growing needs and demands of end users including:
+Digital user experiences are a priority for every stakeholder in the 5G ecosystem, says HeadSpin, which ensures product teams are empowered to address the growing needs and demands of end users.
+These include:

 - Real-world, location-based measurement and continuous optimisation of user experience around the globe